CONSTANT:

 A periodic force will vary in time according to the type of periodic effect, amplitude and frequency.
 Because a periodic force includes an offset that has the same behavior as a constant force, some games will create a periodic force and merge an effect they would render for a constant force (like the G-Force) and a periodic effect (bumping road).

 Example: A periodic effect gives the shaking effect on the wheel.
-At high frequency, you will feel it rumble... but in some cases very low frequency are used to create crash effects where the wheel first turns fully to the left, then to the right and then to the left again, before stopping.
-Of course, that depends on what the game developers decide.
+At high frequency, you will feel it rumble... but in some cases very low frequency is used to create crash effects where the wheel first turns fully to the left, then to the right and then to the left again, before stopping.
+Of course, that depends on what game developers decide.

 SPRING: